frederic-mahe/dna-sequence-folder/README.md

   - [ ] skewed cases (1/4, 3/4),
   - [ ] false-positive case,
   - [ ] cases with mutations,
+  - [ ] cases with a folding plateau,
   - [ ] cases with two folding points